We are currently either executing or planning, as indicated, the following initial programs.

 Program 2 — “INFLUENCE”: Develop a method of influencing public attitudes toward collaboration with opposing viewpoints.

-- Status: Launched April, 2022, currently in early phases.
+- Status: Launched April, 2022, successfully progressed to version 4.0.
 See updates here.

 - Illustrative application: Target a specific political district with messaging aimed at encouraging voters to value in their candidates the ability to “accomplish-things-across-the-aisle.”

 - Future: If we can achieve measurable results with this system, applications are widespread.
-At the moment we just need to assess if it is possible.
+Currently we’re just arranging independent verification of whether we’ve succeeded.